Context and overview

 Users must not:

 - Take part in any activities on the internet that could bring the charity into disrepute.

 - Create or transmit material that might be defamatory or incur liability for the charity.

 - View, download, create or distribute any inappropriate content or material.

-This definition of inappropriate content or material also covers any text, images or other media that could reasonably offend someone on the basis of race, age, sex, religious or political beliefs, national origin, disability, sexual orientation, or any other characteristic protected by law.
+- This definition of inappropriate content or material also covers any text, images or other media that could reasonably offend someone based on race, age, sex, religious or political beliefs, national origin, disability, sexual orientation, or any other characteristic protected by law.